Emma Loving: Club career

-Mallbackens IF

 Loving signed her first professional contract with Swedish second-division club Mallbackens IF in August 2022.
 She scored twice in her 11 Elitettan appearances, first in August against Älvsjö AIK and then three months later in a draw with Jitex BK.

-SC Sand

 On January 31, 2023, Loving signed with German team SC Sand halfway through the 2.
 Frauen-Bundesliga season, joining fellow American Jenna Zuniga.
 Across her one-and-a-half seasons with SC Sand, Loving scored 9 times across 40 league games.
 She also made 2 appearances in the DFB-Pokal cup, both of which occurred in the 2023–24 season.

-Strasbourg

-Loving signed for newly-promoted French top-flight team RC Strasbourg Alsace on July 27, 2024.
+Loving signed for newly promoted French top-flight team RC Strasbourg Alsace on July 27, 2024.
 Despite joining a team in a different country, Loving did not have to move particularly far, with the German town of Willstätt and the French city of Strasbourg both in close proximity to one another.
 Loving kicked off her stint with Strasbourg on a positive note, scoring a brace in a preseason match against FC Metz.
 However, she did not find the back of the net again in her time with the club.
 Loving helped Strasbourg finish 9th in the Première Ligue standings and evade relegation back down to the Seconde Ligue.

-Brooklyn FC

 On July 29, 2025, Loving headed back stateside and joined USL Super League club Brooklyn FC.
 She made her club debut in Brooklyn's season-opening match over the Tampa Bay Sun, playing all 90 minutes of the 2–1 victory.
 On September 3, 2025, she scored her first goal for the club, striking from outside the box to open the scoring against Spokane Zephyr FC.
+Loving went on to make 23 appearances (18 starts) in her first season with Brooklyn as the club finished in 7th place, failing to qualify for the playoffs.